 Instead you need to come up with a holistic message around a value exchange that sparks curiosity and helps people rethink.

-90% of your efforts should go towards tailoring the message around the campaign rather than tailoring the multi-touch nature of the process around the campaign.
+90% of your efforts should go towards tailoring the message around the campaign rather than tailoring the tech stack for scaling outbound.